70928manson/leetcode/README.md

 ## Goals

-- Master diverse problem-solving techniques for technical interviews and real-world applications.
+- Master diverse problem-solving techniques for technical interviews and development challenges.
 - Continuously refine skills in algorithms, data structures, and code optimization.
 - Share knowledge and approaches with others in the developer community.